T.self_type

 If the above example was declared using T.self_type

-, Sorbet would expect to
+, Sorbet would expect to see the make

 method return a value of type T.class_of(Parent)